Chaurand/Chaurand/README.md

 - 👋 Hi, I’m @Chaurand
-- 👀 I’m interested in LaTeX, Python, Switch
+- 👀 I’m interested in LaTeX, Python, Switch, Flutter
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, HTML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...